aayushi1995/angular-list-filter/README.md

 4. After successfully installing dependencies, Run `ng serve`
 5. If the window doesn't appear automatically then open [http://localhost:4200](http://localhost:4200) to view it in the browser.

-### Dependencies used are default Angular ecosystem
+### Dependencies used are default Angular ecosystem libraries

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.2.

 1. ` @angular/core `, `@angular/common`, `@angular/core`, `@angular/forms`
 2. ` rxjs `, `tslib`